-Cycling: Froome says awaiting coronavirus test as UAE Tour canceled
+Cycling: UAE Tour canceled after positive coronavirus tests

 Media reports said the official race hotel in Abu Dhabi was sealed off late on Thursday.

-A report in Cycling News said riders, staff and journalists are not allowed to leave pending health checks.
+A report in Cycling News said riders, staff and journalists were not allowed to leave pending health checks.

+The situation could have implications for the world track championships in Berlin.
+Danish rider Michael Morkov was at the UAE Tour until Wednesday and was due to join the Danish team in the German capital on Thursday, ahead of Sunday’s madison.

 The new coronavirus COVID-19 has infected over 80,000 people and killed nearly 3,000, mostly in China.

-Froome was making his comeback from injury at the race that started on Sunday.
+Froome was making his comeback from injury at the race.

 The last two stages had been scheduled to be staged from Al Ruwais to Al Mirfa (158 km) on Saturday and Al Maryah Island to Abu Dhabi (127 km) on Sunday.